TebanVe/SurfacePartition/README.md

 ### Mesh Refinement

-Refinement is configured in the YAML file, not via command-line arguments:
+Refinement is configured in the YAML file:
 ```yaml
 refinement_levels: 3
 n_radial_increment: 2